Zero-sum subsequences in bounded-sum $\{-r,s\}$-sequences: Open problems

-\begin{problem} Determine, for all fixed positive integers $r$ and $s,$ whether or not there exists a constant $\ol{\alpha}(r,s)$ such that for all $k$ we can find a good shift $\alpha\le \ol{\alpha}(r,s)$ as defined in Definition \ref{shift-definition}.
-Note that this would then imply a quadratic lower bound for $M(r,s,k)$ for each pair of $r$ and $s.$ \end{problem}
+\begin{problem} Determine, for all fixed positive integers $r$ and $s,$ whether or not there exists a constant $\ol{\alpha}(r,s)$ such that for each $k$ we can find a good shift $\alpha\le \ol{\alpha}(r,s)$ for $(r,s,k).$\footnote{Recall the definition of a good shift from Definition \ref{shift-definition}.} Note that this would then imply a quadratic lower bound for $M(r,s,k)$ for each pair of $r$ and $s.$ \end{problem}